This Day In Writing History

 Knowing that her ex-husbands Hugh Parker Guiler and Rupert Pole, both of whom she still loved, had fallen into poverty, she changed her mind and agreed to have the erotic stories published, figuring that the money could be used to help them out.
 She died in January of 1977 at the age of 73.
 Six months later, Delta of Venus was published.

-As the publisher had expected, the short story collection was a huge hit, though Anaïs Nin had considered them an embarrassment because they were more caricature than serious writing and had been penned for a private patron's money rather than written for publication.
+As the publisher had expected, the short story collection was a huge hit, though Anaïs Nin had considered the stories embarrassing because they were more caricature than serious writing and had been penned for a private patron's money rather than written for publication.

 Nevertheless, they possessed a literary quality, providing a memorable exhibition of Nin's talent for erotic literature.
 They also added to her legacy as a feminist icon.
 With the success of Delta of Venus, a second erotic short story collection, Little Birds, was published in 1979.